1.

 -

-- It does not produce smoke or carbon dioxide, so it does not contribute to the greenhouse effect.
+- It does not produce smoke or carbon dioxide, so it does not contribute

 - It produces huge amounts of energy from small amount of uranium.